Tail Command in Linux – Options +Example

 tail -c 6 country.txt

-print last specified bytes
+print last 6 bytes using tail command

-With the positive number, it prints file content after skipping that much number of bytes from the start of the file.
+With the positive number, it prints file content after skipping that number of bytes from the start of the file.

 tail -c +6 country.txt